Cowboys Quarterback Tony Romo Sidelined by a Stye

 - When a stye comes back in the same place, you should see an ophthalmologist who can determine whether you need a biopsy to rule out more serious problems.

 Learn more about styes and chalazia at these related pages on EyeSmart:

 What Causes Chalazia and Styes?

-Ask an Eye MD: Are styes in the eye contagious?
+Ask an Ophthalmologist: Are styes in the eye contagious?

-Ask an Eye MD: Are there more effective treatments for stye available?
+Ask an Ophthalmologist: Are there more effective treatments for stye available?